-First let us look at the shoulder area to create the strong base needed to support the head.
+First let us look at the shoulder area to create the strong base needed to help the neck support the head.

-The main muscles that work the shoulder are the trapezius, the pectoralis (pecs) and the latissimus dorsi (lats) muscles.
-Their job is to move the arm.
+The main muscles that work the shoulders are the trapezius, the pectoralis (pecs) and the latissimus dorsi (lats) muscles; their job is to move the arm.
 Muscles work in a chain reaction fashion.
 When the arm rotates inward, it takes the shoulder with it.
 As this happens, the muscles at the front of the shoulder tighten while the muscles of the upper back become overstretched and weak.
 This results in:

 • kyphosis with forward head posture

 • tight muscles in the front of the shoulder